johnnyfreeman/coseva/README.md

 ### toTable()

-This is a great way to display the csv to you during the development process for debugging purposes.
+This is a great way to display the filtered contents of the csv to you during the development process (for debugging purposes).

 ###### Returns